MestreLion/SimpleInfoHUD/README.md

 `[220  16 440] [NE +132.5°] Day 123 18:32 T12542 21:52:45 Jungle 60 FPS`

-Press once more to disable the HUD, and again to cycle back to displaying simple information.
+Press the key once more to disable the HUD, and again to cycle back to displaying simple information.

 * * *